rivt-info/rivtinfo.github.io/page1.md

 """)

-rv.T("""The Tools method | white | print; noprint
+rv.T("""The Tools method | color

-    # The Tools method processes Python code in the rivt namespace.
-Functions
+    # The Tools method processes Python code in the rivt namespace and prints
+    # the code and the result of any print statement in the doc.
-    # may be written explicitly or imported from files.
-All line comments (#)
+    # Functions may be written explicitly or imported from other
-    # are printed.
+    # files.
+Line comments (#) are printed.
 Triple quotes cannot be used.
-The "print" parameter specifies
-    whether the code itself is echoed in the document.
+Use
+    # raw strings instead.

     # Four Python libraries are imported by rivt and available as:
     # pyplot -> plt
     # numpy -> np
     # pandas -> pd
     # sympy -> sy

-    # Examples of Python code:
+    # Python code example:
-    # Define a function -

     def f1(x,y): z = x + y
         print(z)
         return Z
-    # Read and write files -

     with open('file.csv', 'r') as f:
         input = f.readlines()